John Murrell (bandit)

 John Andrews Murrell (c.
-1806 – November 21, 1844), known as "John A. Murrell", with his surname sometimes spelled as "Murel" or "Murrel", and called the "Great Western Land Pirate", was a 19th-century bandit and criminal operating along the Natchez Trace and Mississippi River, in the southern United States.
+1806 – November 21, 1844), known as "John A. Murrell", with his surname sometimes spelled as "Murel" or "Murrel", and called the "Great Western Land Pirate", was a 19th-century bandit and criminal operating along the Natchez Trace and Mississippi River in the southern United States.
 His exploits were widely known at the time, and he became a noted figure in 20th-century fiction.

-He was first convicted as a youth for the crime of horse theft.
+He was first convicted as a youth of horse theft.
 He was branded with an "HT", flogged, and sentenced to six years in prison.
 He was released in 1829.
-Murrell was convicted the second and last time for the crime of slave stealing, in the Circuit Court of Madison County, Tennessee.
+Murrell was convicted the second and last time for the crime of slave stealing in the Circuit Court of Madison County, Tennessee.
 He was incarcerated in the Tennessee State Penitentiary in Nashville from 1834 to 1844.

 Early life

 According to Tennessee prison records, John Andrews Murrell was born in Lunenburg County, Virginia, and raised in Williamson County, Tennessee.
 Murrell was the son of Jeffrey Murrell and Zilpha Andrews, and was the third born of eight children.
 While he was incarcerated in Nashville for slave stealing, his mother, wife, and two children lived in the vicinity of Denmark, Tennessee.